Wednesday Addams: Appearance and personality

 In the 2019 animated version of the same title, Wednesday again retains her stoic nature and sadistic tendencies, which include trying to bury Pugsley and tormenting a bully at school.
 However, despite her gothic appearance and strange demeanour, she's also bored with her macabre and sheltered life, wanting to see the world despite Morticia's objections.
 This leads to her befriending Parker Needler and the two taking on several of each other's traits, with Wednesday at one point wearing colorful clothes – before ultimately deciding she prefers dressing in darker clothes anyway.
 In the 2021 sequel, her love of science experiments is again revived.
 She also often feels disconnected from the rest of her family for her differences, later realizing that being different is "the most Addams-y thing to be" and growing to love her differences, and has a pet squid named Socrates.
 Her braided pigtails end in nooses in the first film, and weights in the second.

+A Wednesday Addams shelf-sitting doll among Halloween decorations at Marshalls.

 In the Netflix series Wednesday, the titular character dabbles in detective work and writes gothic mystery novels.
 She tries to publish her works, but they are seen as far too shocking and macabre.
 Once again, Wednesday retains the more stoic and malevolent attributes established in the original films of the 1990s, but is shown to be notably softer, and opens up over the course of the series, finding a best friend; the colorfully-clad werewolf Enid, becoming entangled in something of a love triangle, and displaying more overtly affectionate care for her brother, Pugsley.
 The Wednesday of the series also has psychic abilities, and can foresee important things in a person's past or future through touch.
 Because of her abilities, Wednesday is termed a "Raven" as her visions are largely negative, which causes her to distance herself from the others, thinking she cannot trust them, though this changes over the course of the first season.
 Her mother, whom Wednesday has a strained relationship with in the show, possesses similar psychic abilities, telling Wednesday that their visions are based on their own attitude, with Morticia calling herself a "Dove" since her visions are usually comparatively positive.
 Wednesday also shares a similar appearance to her distant ancestor, Goody Addams, who was a "witch of great strength" and had the same precognitive powers.
 Beyond her aforementioned interests in writing and investigation, some of Wednesday's other hobbies in the series include playing the cello and, much as in the films, fencing.
 She is also shown to speak German, Italian and Tagalog.
 Wednesday also demonstrates a physical allergic reaction to any color other than black, white, or gray (which is to say, any color at all), breaking out in hives once exposed to it.